-Andrew Altschul, Jennifer Haupt, Kristen Millares Young, Octavio Solis
+Andrew Altschul, Kristen Millares Young, Jennifer Perrine, and Octavio Solis

 In what ways does the solitary act of creation speak to the larger fate of our world?
 Four writers from varied backgrounds will discuss the interplay between their work and the larger political context.
 Expect a lively conversation on the responsibility—and irresponsibility—of the artist.

 Inheriting the Earth: West Coast Poets on What Gets Handed Down